 5.7.
 Provide records of continuous professional development of own personal development in line with standards.
 6. Be able to reflect on practice.
+6.1.
 Explain the importance of reflective practice in continuously improving the quality of service provided.
 6.2.
 Use reflective practice to improve the quality of service.
 7. Understand how to manage stress.
 7.1.
-Identify common signs and indicators of stress in: self others 7.2.
+Identify common signs and indicators of stress in: • self • others 7.2.
 Analyse factors that tend to trigger own stress.
 7.3.
 Compare strategies for managing stress.
-0 Understand theories of teams and teams 8.
-Understand theories of teams and team working.
+8. Understand theories of teams and team working.
 8.1.
-Outline models of team working.
-8.2.
-Explain the process of team development.
-8.3.
+Outline models of team working.8.2.
+Explain the process of team development.8.3.
 Describe how shared goals can lead to team cohesion.
 9. Understand the principles that underpin effective teamwork.
 9.1.
-Explain why teams need: 10.
-Understand the purpose and process of professional supervision.
+Explain why teams need: clear objectives clearly defined roles and responsibilities trust and accountability confidentiality effective communication conflict resolution 9.2.
+Explain how the values of own organisation influences team working.
+9.3.
+Identify own role and responsibilities in the team.
+10. Understand the purpose and process of professional supervision.
 10.1.
 Describe the principles, scope and purpose of professional supervision.
 10.2.
 Explain how the requirements of regulations and standards and agreed ways of working influence professional supervision.
 10.3.
 Explain how professional supervision can protect the: individual supervisor supervisee 10.4.
 Describe the process of professional supervision.
 11. Understand how the principles of professional supervision can be used to inform performance management.
 11.1.
 Explain the performance management cycle.
 11.2.
 Describe how professional supervision supports performance.
 11.3.
 Describe how performance indicators can be used to manage performance.